MunibQazi12/soundcheck-scheduler/README.md

 ## Outcome

-This project shows my approach to building production-ready frontend systems with:
+This project shows my approach to building frontend systems with:
 - Complex but predictable state
 - Clear separation of concerns
 - Scalable UI architecture